Dekalb County DUI Lawyer

 You Could Lose Your Driver’s License

 If a police officer arrests you for driving under the influence of drugs and/or alcohol, be prepared to have your driver’s license taken away.
 You might receive a temporary license that you can use until your DMV hearing.
 If you miss your DMV hearing, your driver’s license will likely be suspended automatically and you won’t be able to drive your car.
-If you have a skilled DUI lawyer in Dekalb County GA help you successfully plead your case, you may be able to get your license back.
+If you have our skilled Dekalb County DUI lawyer help you successfully plead your case, you may be able to get your license back.

 Georgia has some of the harshest drunk driving laws in the country.
 In fact, the state rates as number 2 in a recent survey of strictest DUI laws.
 In Georgia, if you your blood alcohol content is over the .08 legal limit, you face a mandatory 24 hours in jail, even if this is your first offense.
-Your Dekalb County DUI lawyer can explain to you the specifics of what type of penalty you are facing if convicted based on the circumstances of your situation, but in general, these are the current Georgia statutes:
+Our criminal defense lawyer can explain to you the specifics of what type of penalty you are facing if convicted based on the circumstances of your situation, but in general, these are the current Georgia statutes:

 First Offense

 If you are arrested for DUI and this is your first offense (or if it has been longer than five years since your last DUI arrest), it is a misdemeanor charge.
-If you are convicted, a Dekalb County DUI lawyer knows the penalties include:
+If you are convicted, the penalties include:

 Second Offense

 If you are arrested for DUI and it is your second offense within the past five years, it is still classified as a misdemeanor charge.
-If convicted, a skilled Dekalb County DUI lawyer is aware that the penalties include:
+If convicted, potential penalties may include:

 Third or Subsequent Offense

 A third or subsequent DUI charge within a five-year period is classified as a “high and aggravated” misdemeanor charge.
-If convicted, a DUI lawyer in Dekalb County knows the can penalties include:
+If convicted, our DUI defense attorney advises that penalties may include:

 In addition to the above penalties, there are also other factors which can extend the length of your license suspension if you are convicted.
 For example, in George, just like in other states, there is a presumption when you receive a driver’s license that you agree to submit to a breathalyzer test if you are stopped by police on suspicion of driving under the influence.
 Although there is a legal presumption, police cannot force you to submit to testing.
 If you are stopped by police and refuse to submit to a breathalyzer test and are later convicted, the court can extend the amount of time your license will be suspended by one year.

 There are also different rules for drivers who are under the age of 21 when it comes to the legal blood alcohol limit allowed.
-As a DUI lawyer Dekalb County clients recommend can explain, Georgia has a zero-tolerance policy when it comes to anyone under age 21 and the use of alcohol.
+Georgia has a zero-tolerance policy when it comes to minors and the use of alcohol.
 Therefore, any driver between the ages of 16 to 20 who has a blood alcohol limit under .08 percent will still lose their license if they are found guilty.

 OFFENSE INFOGRAPHIC